nschenone/docker-python-flask-template/README.md

 ## Getting Started
 1. Clone the repository.
-1. Copy the `default.env` file to a new file called `.env` and populate with your desired port and any secrets.
-This should never be commited into source control.
+1. Copy the `default.env` file to a new file called `.env` and populate with your desired port and any secrets
+    - This should never be commited into source control - this template is setup to ensure the `.env` file is excluded from Git
 1. Build your Python application in the `src` directory.
 1. Deploy the app by running `make up`.
 1. Navigate to `http://<IP_ADDRESS>/<FLASK_PORT>` (e.g. [http://localhost:5050](http://localhost:5050)) in your browser - you should see `Connected` if successful.